Home ยป Recipes ยป Recipes

 Sourdough Discard Blueberry Buckle

-Hawaiian Banana Bread made with Sourdough
+Hawaiian Sourdough Banana Bread

 Sourdough Hawaiian Banana Bread is a moist banana bread packed with all the tropical flavors of the Hawaiian islands.
 Sweetened with ripe bananas and crushed pineapple, this quick bread is full of crunchy macadamia nuts and chewy coconut.
 Making this banana bread with sourdough discard not only gives it a slightly tangy taste but makes for an extra tender and delicious crumb.